◷ Reading Time: 7 minutes

-- Step Over: By pressing “No” you execution the current step (entire linked model) without break mode and then the debugger goes to the next step and will be put in break mode again.
+- Step Over: By pressing “No” you can execute the current step (entire linked model) without break mode and then the debugger goes to the next step and will be put in break mode again.

 When you put a model in a break mode, before and after executing a step the Designer goes to a pause mode and waits for your instruction.

-Once FlexRule Designer is put in break mode, you will be able to inspect values, understand the model’s behaviours, view execution context, change values on the flow, evaluate custom expressions, and more.
+Once FlexRule Designer is put in break mode, you will be able to inspect values, understand the model’s behaviors, view execution context, change values on the flow, evaluate custom expressions, and more.

 These requirements are addressed using inspection windows such as: